A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity: Equations of motion and Zwanzig equation for the bulk solutions

 and introduced the diffusion operator in the Fourier-representation

 Eq. (\ref{diffusion}) describes the spatial dispersion of the diffusion due to the solute-solute correlations at microscopic length scale.
 The diffusion coefficient is

 that is in accordance with the macroscopic fluid mechanics definition~\cite{landau1987fluid}.
 We took into account that~\cite{barrat2003basic} $k_{B}T(1-\bar{c}c(0))/\bar{c}={\partial \mu}/{\partial \bar{c}}$, where $\mu$ is the chemical potential of solute.
-For rather dilute solutions, $L\simeq m\bar{c}$, where $m$ is the mobility of the solute molecules and $\mu\simeq k_{B}T\ln(\bar{c}\lambda^3/z)$, we obtain the well-known Stokes-Einstein relation, $D\simeq mk_{B}T$.
+For rather dilute solutions, $\bar{L}\simeq m\bar{c}$, where $m$ is the mobility of the solute molecules, and $\mu\simeq k_{B}T\ln(\bar{c}\lambda^3/z)$, we obtain the well-known Stokes-Einstein relation, $D\simeq mk_{B}T$.
 It is important to note that the condition of a positive diffusion coefficient in a solution ensures the thermodynamic stability condition, i.e. the partial derivative of the chemical potential with respect to concentration is positive (${\partial \mu}/{\partial \bar{c}}>0$) (see, for instance,~\cite{landau2013statistical}).
-Moreover, the positive $\mathcal{D}(\mathbf{k})$ ensures the thermodynamic stability of the solution with respect to order-disorder transition.
-The thermodynamic stability of solutions is beyond the scope of this study, so we will not discuss it in more detail here.
-A more detailed discussion of this subject can be found in Appendix A.
+Moreover, the positive $\mathcal{D}(\mathbf{k})$ ensures the thermodynamic stability of the solution with respect to order-disorder transition (a more detailed discussion of this subject can be found in Appendix \ref{phase_stability_app}).

-For further purposes, we will require the correlation functions (correlators) of the instantaneous concentration fluctuations
+For further purposes, we will require the correlation functions (correlators) of the instantaneous concentration fluctuations,

-which at $t\to\infty$, as it follows from eq. (\ref{stoch_dft}), should tend to equilibrium functions $S_{ab}(\bold{r},\bold{r}')$ satisfying the following equation (see the general derivation of it in monograph by Zwanzig~\cite{zwanzig2001nonequilibrium})
+which, as it follows from eq. (\ref{stoch_dft}), at $t\to\infty$ should tend to equilibrium functions $S_{ab}(\bold{r},\bold{r}')$ satisfying the following equation (see its general derivation in Zwanzig's monograph ~\cite{zwanzig2001nonequilibrium})